zeek/zeek/frameworks/netcontrol.rst

 In the API part of the documentation, we exclusively used the debug plugin, which simply outputs its actions to the screen.
-In addition to this debugging plugin, Bro ships with a small number of plugins that can be used to interface the NetControl framework with your networking hard- and software.
+In addition to this debugging plugin, Zeek ships with a small number of plugins that can be used to interface the NetControl framework with your networking hard- and software.

 The plugins that currently ship with NetControl are: